eduymaz/CrashCourses/python/intro/py_intro.md

      my_float2 = -0.5
      sci_float = 6.022e23  # 6.022 × 10^23
      ```
     - ### Boolean : Booleans are a data type that represents truth values.
-There are two boolean values: True and False.
+There are two boolean values: `True` and `False`.
 Booleans are used primarily for logical operations, comparisons, and flow control in programs.
       ```python
       is_active = True
       is_admin = False
       ```
 - ## Declaration And Variables :
   - ### Variables : In Python, variables are used to store data values.
-They are assigned using the = operator.
+They are assigned using the `=` operator.
 Here's how variables work:
     - Variable Declaration
         ```python
         # Assigning integer values to variables